 Remember, fear can be a good thing as long as it doesn’t turn into paranoia.
 Fear should be at the level that it keeps you alert, keeps you on your toes, but it should never get to the point where it stops you from travelling.

-As I said before, bad things can happen to anyone, anywhere at any time, even when you are at home.
+Bad things can happen to anyone, anywhere at any time, even when you are at home.
 Travel in and of itself isn’t inherently dangerous just as staying at home is not inherently safe.

 Identify any potential risks in the places you are travelling through, take steps to minimise those risks and then enjoy your travels!
-In 15 years of travelling the world I have seen and experienced far more wonderful, amazing things and far more compassionate and friendly people than I have ever experienced bad, risky or dangerous situations.
+In over 15 years of travelling the world I have seen and experienced far more wonderful, amazing things and far more compassionate and friendly people than I have ever experienced bad, risky or dangerous situations.

 Don’t allow your mindset to be one of fear.
 Don’t be one of those people who believes the scaremongering of the mass media and never travels because you are frightened of the potential risk.